West End, Winnipeg: West Broadway

 As its name suggests, West Broadway encompasses the western portion of Winnipeg's Broadway area, as well as the western edge of downtown Winnipeg over all.

-As with Broadway in general, West Broadway is one of Winnipeg’s oldest neighbourhoods, with its original homes being built around 1890 to 1913.
-West Broadway was originally a largely middle-class neighbourhood, located to the north of a small, wealthy enclave of Armstrong’s Point.
+As with Broadway in general, West Broadway is one of Winnipeg’s oldest neighborhoods, with its original homes being built around 1890 to 1913.
+West Broadway was originally a largely middle-class neighborhood, located to the north of a small, wealthy enclave of Armstrong’s Point.
 During the post-war years, however, the once mixed-income community was met with poverty, crime, and a deteriorating housing stock from the 1960s onward.

 Amenities

 The area includes a Commemorative Plaza and Commemorative Mural on Valour Road, which honours World War I heroes Corporal Leo Clarke, Sergeant-Major Frederick William Hall, and Lieutenant Robert Shankland, who all grew up on the same city block of Valour Road (then known as Pine Street) and each received a Victoria Cross for bravery.

-The Cindy Klassen Recreation Complex, named after local 6-time Olympic medalist Cindy Klassen, is a community fitness centre.
+The Cindy Klassen Recreation Complex, named after local 6-time Olympic medallist Cindy Klassen, is a community fitness centre.
 It includes a swimming pool, water slide, sauna, weight room, fitness equipment, aerobic studio, indoor running track, outdoor skatepark, lawn bowling, sports fields, and a library, as well as a speed-skating oval in the winter.

 The West End also includes more than 1000 businesses and organizations in the area, including over 150 restaurants.
 Ellice Avenue, Sherbrook Street, and Sargent Avenue East of Arlington have a large variety of ethnic restaurants and markets, being home to many Philippine, Vietnamese, Portuguese, Chinese, East Indian, Somali, Ethiopian, and Thai restaurants.
 Polo Park, the city's largest mall, is also considered part of the West End.
 The commercial area in the Polo Park district has expanded rapidly beginning in the 1990s with the building of big-box retail outlets, restaurants, and a major hotel.
 It has now supplanted downtown Winnipeg as the city's main commercial area.

 Other attractions in the area include, the University of Winnipeg, Vimy Ridge Memorial Park, Omand's Creek and Park, Westview Park, and the Sargent Park Recreation Complex, as well as many houses, apartment buildings, schools, and an armoury with significant architectural merit.
-Portage Avenue is the site in the summer months of the "Sunday Night Cruise" by automobile enthusiasts, which while delighting the participants, raises the ire of many West End residents due to the noise, and the all too frequent practice of drag racing.
+In the summer months, Portage Avenue is the site of the "Sunday Night Cruise" by automobile enthusiasts, which, while delighting the participants, has raised complaints from many West End residents due to the noise and frequent practice of drag racing.